What is the definition of an "international student" at Bryn Mawr?

-No. Although U.S. permanent residents (green card holders) are non-US citizens, they have a special legal status which makes them eligible for federal financial aid and they do not need student visas.
-For this reason, U.S. permanent residents are not considered international students at Bryn Mawr.
+No. U.S. permanent residents (green card holders) have a special legal status which makes them eligible for federal financial aid and they do not need student visas.

 I am a U.S. citizen but live overseas.
 Am I an international student?

-No. The country in which you reside is not a factor.
-If you have U.S. citizenship or are a U.S. permanent resident, you are not considered an international student.
+No. If you have U.S. citizenship or are a U.S. permanent resident, you are not considered an international student.

 What kind of high school preparation do I need to apply?

-An international applicant to Bryn Mawr should have completed an American-type high school program or a secondary school program that qualifies her for university entrance in her own country.
+An international applicant to Bryn Mawr should have completed an American-type high school program or a secondary school program that leads to university entrance in her own country.
 English language fluency is also essential.